LettError/glyphNameFormatter/README.md

 * Release 0.4 fixes a bug in the conflict analysis.
 Better names for all.
 * Release 0.5 Improved support for Georgian names.
 * Release 0.6 Adds Mathematical Alphanumeric Symbols, housekeeping
+* Release 0.8.1 Adds names for Combining Diacritical Marks for Symbols, Control Pictures, Supplemental Arrows-B, Supplemental Arrows-C, Miscellaneous Mathematical Symbols-B, Supplemental Mathematical Operators, Miscellaneous Symbols and Arrows, Latin Extended-D, Latin Extended-F, Soyombo, Mahjong Tiles, Chess Symbols, Geometric Shapes Extended, Symbols and Pictographs Extended-A. Some renaming of latin-Greeks in IPA Extensions and Latin Extended-D with their own `ltgr` prefix.
+Disambiguation of the Farse numerals in the Arabic ranges.
+These had gone back and forth a couple of times and I hope these are ok.
+New prefix for Thai, changing from `thai:<name>` to `th-<name>`.
+Some names added from Miscellaneous Symbols and Pictographs.

 ### Contributions